linuxing3/zellix/README.md

 a = ":sh zellij run -c -f -x 10% -y 10% --width 80% --height 80% -- nu $ZELLIX_MOD/ai.nu"
 ```

-## Example Configuration
-Personally, I use nix with this, but the configuration is still very simple.
-Look at the [example](example), which I use for my daily driver with helix using
-[my dotfile configuration](https://github.com/TheEmeraldBee/PixelNix) with nixos and nix-darwin!

-# Creating Plugins
-For information on how to create plugins, check out the [wiki](https://github.com/TheEmeraldBee/zellix/wiki)!

 # Why does this exist?
 At the time of writing this, there is no plugin system for helix, and I dislike the configuration of neovim,
 so I created this to satiate my desire for more than just an editor systems that can still be controlled through my editor.